 Your nose is one of your most noticeable facial features.
 It serves as your face’s focal point and determines its overall symmetry.
 Every person has a different face and a different nose.
 For some people, the nose can be a source of discomfort and insecurity when looking in the mirror.
 It may not function like it should, or maybe it has some bumps or dents from previous injuries.
 Genetics can give people overly large or flat noses with no definition.
 Rhinoplasty, a term which means “nose reshaping,” is one of the most popular cosmetic surgeries available today.
-It is a surgical option for changing the way the nose works and looks to give patients a more aesthetically pleasing face.
+Rhinoplasty is a surgical option for Boston men and women to change the way the nose works and looks to give patients a more aesthetically pleasing face.

 Types of Rhinoplasty